MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-authentication-service-principal.md

 ## Troubleshoot ClientAssertionCredential

-When you use `ClientAssertionCredential`, you may optionally try/catch for `ClientAuthenticationException`.
+When you use `ClientAssertionCredential`, you can optionally try/catch for `ClientAuthenticationException`.
 The following table shows the errors that this exception indicates, and methods of mitigation:

 | Error code     | Description                                                                          | Mitigation                                                                                                                                                                                                                                                                                                                                                                   |
 |----------------|--------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|